 Jack Bunker is trial lawyer who brings his wide experience — including stints working at the U.S. Department of Justice, as a clerk for a U.S. Court of Appeals judge, and as legal editor for Thomson Reuters in Dubai — to his brilliant first novel TRUE GRIFT, which earned a coveted *starred* review from Publishers Weekly.

-Robin Burcell is veteran police officer, hostage negotiator, and the award-winning author of ten novels to date, including Face Of A Killer, The Bone Chamber, The Dark Hour, The Black List, and The Last Good Place,an exciting new novel that continues, and updates, Carolyn Weston’s Krug & Kellogg series, the basis for the hit TV show The Streets of San Francisco.
+Robin Burcell is a New York Times bestselling author, veteran police officer, and former hostage negotiator.
+Her work includes four “Sam & Remi Fargo adventures” co-authored with Clive Cussler and many other novels, including Face Of A Killer, The Bone Chamber, and The Last Good Place, a novel that continues, and updates, Carolyn Weston’s Krug & Kellogg series, the basis for the hit TV show The Streets of San Francisco.

 Gerald Duff is a winner of the Cohen Award for Fiction, the Philosophical Society of Texas Literary Award, and the Silver Medal for Fiction from the Independent Publishers Association.
 Memphis Ribs is his classic tale of deception, crime, and barbecue, earning him comparison to Elmore Leonard, Carl Hiaasen, Calvin Trillin, Flannery O’Connor, and even William Faulkner.

 Robert Dunn is the author of Dead Man’s Badge, the gritty story of a felon who takes the place of his dead twin brother, the Chief of Police of a violent border town.
 He passed away in 2021.